-- 1. Is grief a normal human response to loss of any kind?
-The answer is (a) true. - 2.
-Which of the items listed is a stage of grief?
+1. Is grief a normal human response to loss of any kind.
+The answer is (a) true.

+- 2. Which of the items listed is a stage of grief?
 The answer is (d) all of the above-denial and anger, bargaining and depression, acceptance and hope are the 6 stages of grief. - 3.
 Which of the statements listed is true about fear?
 The answer is (d) all of the above-fear can lead to harmful self-fulfilling prophecies; fears may not accurately reflect reality; and fear can prevent you from protecting your health. - 4.
-Which of the items listed describes a healthy way to reduce the power of fear?
-The answer is (c) identify what you do and do not have control over.
-The other two are not healthy ways to reduce the power of fear. - 5.
+Which of the items listed describes a healthy way to reduce the power of fear about HIV?
+The answer is (c) become knowledgeable about HIV and its treatment.
+The other statements are not healthy ways to reduce the power of fear. - 5.
 Which of the items listed is a way to grow spiritually?
 The answer is (e) all of the above-prayer, meditation, imagery, and ritual.

-CHAPTER 12: Healthy Social Relationships and Activities
+Chapter 12: Healthy Social Relationships and Activities